2019–2020 Belgian government formation: Initiative by Georges-Louis Bouchez, Egbert Lachaert and Joachim Coens (17 June 2020 – 19 July 2020)

 On 29 June the initiative takers announced they were working on a substantive note around a recovery plan which would ease the socioeconomic consequences of the Coronacrisis and which would focus on social security, health care, and durability.
-This note was initially aimed to convince the six parties which would be part of the Arizonacoalition to start negotiating about a new government, as these were also the remaining parties that had not called out a veto against each other.
+This note was initially aimed to convince the six parties which would be part of the Arizona coalition to start negotiating about a new government, as these were also the remaining parties that had not called out a veto against each other.
 Nevertheless, it was not excluded that other parties could still possibly join the negotiations at a later point.
-Two days later, on 1 July, sp.a-president Rousseau declared willing to talk about an Arizonacoalition, on condition that the trio of initiative takers would take into account some important demands from his party in their starting note.
+Two days later, on 1 July, sp.a-president Rousseau declared willing to talk about an Arizona coalition, on condition that the trio of initiative takers would take into account some important demands from his party in their starting note.
 To make clear what these demands were exactly, Rousseau handed a note to the trio, in which he demanded (amongst other) strong investments in health care and a fair contribution by wealthy individuals and large multinationals.
 Before that, N-VA and cdH had as well sent their priorities to the initiative takers.

 On Thursday 2 July 2020 the Chamber of Representatives had on the agenda a proposal to further decrease the penalization on abortion, a topic which was very sensitive with government party CD&V. They, as well as cdH, N-VA, and Vlaams Belang were opposed to the proposition.
 Allegedly, CD&V, MR, and Open Vld had an agreement to send the case back to the qualified commission, despite support for the case by the liberal parties.
 In the afternoon of 2 July, MR-president Bouchez announced however that he would allow the parliament members of his party to vote freely according to their beliefs.
 His CD&V colleague Joachim Coens was very displeased about this, stating a breach of trust.
 Eventually, the case was defined by demanding advice from the Council of State, avoiding a vote.
 Nevertheless, CD&V held an internal meeting and decided to pause the government formation.
 According to Coens the confidence between MR and CD&V needed to be regained before the formation could be continued.
 One day later the initiative takers held a crisis deliberation and the fight between Coens and Bouchez was resolved, after which the trio continued their formation discussions.